temporalio/temporal-learning/docs/tutorials/php/subscriptions/index.md

 ## Conclusion

-That's it, we have created a complete subscription workflow that can:
+You have created a complete subscription workflow that can:

 - handle trial periods
 - charge monthly fee every N days
 - handle subscription cancellations

 With Temporal, you can write a relatively complex business process with fewer lines of code, and the Workflow code provides you with a high-level view of the business process without digging into deeper details.